More about: 24 Best Things To Do in Rome

 And if you are travelling with your family?

 Well, I'm going to help you too.
-Here you have an article on what to see and do in Rome with children where you will be able to find out what to do to enjoy the city if you are travelling as a family with the youngest members of the family.
+Here you have an article on what to see and do in Rome with children where you can find out what to do to enjoy the city if you are travelling as a family with the youngest members of the family.

 What if you're travelling with your partner?

-If you're looking to surprise your partner on your trip to the Italian capital, be sure to discover the most romantic spots in Rome.
+If you're looking to surprise your partner on your trip to the Italian capital, don't miss out on discovering the most romantic spots in Rome.

 And if you're going at Christmas?